bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+Is that map returns a new array of elements while in turn passing each element back to the callback.

 2. What is the difference between a function and a method?

+A JavaScript function is a block of code designed to perform a particular task.
+Methods are actions that can be performed on objects.A method is a property containing a function definition.

 3. What is closure?

+A closure is the combination of a function and the lexical environment within which that function was declared.

 4. Describe the four rules of the 'this' keyword.

+Rule 1: Window/Global Object Binding
+When in the global scope, the value of “this” will be the window/console Object Rule 2:Implicit Binding
+Whenever a function is called by a preceding dot, the object before that dot is this.
+Rule 3:New binding
+Whenever a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.
+Rule 4:Explicit binding
+Whenever JavaScript’s call or apply method is used, this is explicitly defined.

 5. Why do we need super() in an extended class?

+super() is used to tell a parent’s constructor to be concerned with the child’s attributes vis versa and abstracts away the Object.create(this, Class) syntax that is really tricky to sink one’s teeth into.

 ## Project Set up